tel: +48 22 499 98 98

 neodymium magnets

-We provide red color magnetic Nd2Fe14B - our store's offer.
-All magnesy on our website are in stock for immediate purchase (check the list).
-See the magnet pricing for more details see the magnet price list
+We provide blue color magnetic Nd2Fe14B - our store's offer.
+Practically all "neodymium magnets" on our website are in stock for immediate delivery (see the list).
+Check out the magnet pricing for more details see the magnet price list

 Where to purchase very strong neodymium magnet?
-Magnetic holders in solid and airtight steel enclosure are ideally suited for use in difficult, demanding climate conditions, including in the rain and snow see more...
+Holders with magnets in airtight and durable enclosure are ideally suited for use in difficult, demanding climate conditions, including during snow and rain see more...

 magnets with holders